runwayml/learn/docs/how-to/import-models.md

 ![Import Model #12](assets/images/how-to/github-link/make-public.png)

 ## RunwayML Python SDK
-Developer documentation for the Python SDK to port models: [RunwayML Model SDK Docs](https://sdk.runwayml.com)
+Developer documentation for the Python SDK to import models: [RunwayML Model SDK Docs](https://sdk.runwayml.com)

 ## RunwayML Model Template
-A boilerplate model template that you can use as a starting point to port models: [RunwayML Model Template](https://github.com/runwayml/model-template)
+A boilerplate model template that you can use as a starting point to import models: [RunwayML Model Template](https://github.com/runwayml/model-template)